The Ultimate Guide to Tailgating at the College World Series

 Fan Fest & Baseball Village

-You don’t need a grill or a parking pass to get in on the pregame excitement — CWS Fan Fest and Baseball Village offer a tailgate-style experience that’s open to everyone and packed with entertainment.
-Both are located just outside Charles Schwab Field, with Fan Fest on Mike Fahey Street between 10th and 12th Streets, and Omaha Baseball Village on the south side of about 13th and Mike Fahey Streets, near The Mattress Factory.
+You don’t need a grill or a parking pass to get in on the pregame excitement—CWS Fan Fest and Baseball Village offer a tailgate-style experience that’s open to everyone and packed with entertainment.
+Both are located just outside Charles Schwab Field along Mike Fahey Street between 13th and 14th Streets.

 These areas are buzzing all day long with families, college students, and long-time fans grabbing gear, sampling local foods, and enjoying live music.
 You’ll find: